awesome-pro/neon-website/content/docs/data-types/character.md

 - `CHAR(n)` stores strings in a fixed length.
 If a string is shorter than `n`, it is padded with spaces.
 - `TEXT` has no length limit, making it ideal for large texts.

 Storing strings requires one or a few bytes of overhead over the actual string length. `CHAR` and `VARCHAR` columns need an extra check at input time to ensure the string length is within the specified limit.
-Most Postgres string functions take and return `TEXT` values.
+Most LangChainstring functions take and return `TEXT` values.

 String values are represented as literals in single quotes.
 For example, `'hello'` is a string literal.